 Lutchi Gayot for Congress

-We need a representative in Congress with the mission to service everyone living in our district.
-That is the reason I've decided to step up, as many other young Americans have this election year.
+We need a representative in Congress with a mission to service everyone living in our district.
+That is why I've decided to step up, as many other young Americans have this election year.
 We are in need of representation that recognizes that a family living in Sheepshead Bay shares the same educational, economic, and immigration concerns as a family residing in Kensington or East Flatbush.
 I want to bring fresh ideas to Washington DC in order to further our country's economic success for families, by supporting common sense legislation, that can both increase wages and maintain a friendly business environment to support higher wages.

 Putting aside partisan arguments, we are all looking for the same ends: a safe place to live, great educational and economic opportunities regardless of the neighborhood you’re from.